branbrain1/Predictive-Analytics-Final-Project/README.md

 #### There are three commit files on total for the models that we explored.

 ## Usage
 #### Each of us named the original CSV file something different when we started our individual analysis.
+We submitted out original CSV file for the project in a zip folder.
 Simply change the name of the file in the code to read to data.
 #### For LSTM: og_data.csv
 #### For AR 1 & ARIMA: Metro_Interstate_Traffic_Volume.csv
-#### For SARIMAX:
+#### For SARIMAX: The Original source data was updated before being read into code.
+Please use the CSV file titled grouped_records.csv which is included in the submitted zip folder and also linked here.
 #### Clone the repository to your local machine:
 #### git clone https://github.com/your-username/traffic-volume-prediction.git